 The medieval Parliament met in the old Palace of Westminster, which burned down in a fire in 1834, or in the Chapter House or Refectory of Westminster Abbey.
 From 1547, they had the use of the Palace’s chapel.

 Under Henry VIII, Parliament underwent a fundamental change.
-Henry’s break with Rome transferred all religious authority to the Crown and, under Henry’s direction, Parliament found its breadth of interests and power increased dramatically – no aspect of government was beyond its legislative remit.
+Henry’s break with Rome in the 16th century transferred all religious authority to the Crown and, under Henry’s direction, Parliament found its breadth of interests and power dramatically increased – no aspect of government was beyond its legislative remit.
 Thus Parliament took on religious, social and economic matters.